Mklais/Boffee/bookclub/README.md

 With its user-friendly interface, Boffee makes registration and profile management a breeze, inviting users to delve into a world of personal expression and discovery.

+Users & their profiles makes for a more connected and engaging community experience.

 ## Features

-- Personalized Profiles
+- **User authentication & Registration**
+  - Secure login & registration system for users.
+- **Authority and Role Management**
+  - Advanced role-based access control.
+Users can be assigned different authorities and roles, affecting what they can see and do within the application.
+- **Dynamic Friendship Management**
-  - Users can create comprehensive profiles, highlighting their personality, hobbies and interests.
+  - Users can manage friendships directly from their profile or a dedicated friendship page.
-  - This makes for a more connected and engaging community experience.
+  - The system supports adding friends, accepting friend requests, and viewing current friends and pending requests.
+  - Friendship status is dynamically updated and reflected in the user interface, enhancing user interaction and engagement.
+- **Personalized Profiless**
+  - Personalized user profiles with the ability to view and update personal information.
 - Read & Recommend
   - A platform for book enthusiasts, Boffee encourages users to share their reading experiences, recommend books and contribute to a growing database of literary treasures.
 - Community Engagement
-  - Users can explore profiles of fellow bookworms, learn about their book preferences
+  - Users can explore profiles of fellow bookworms, learn about their book preferences and much more!
 - Review and influence
   - Reviewers can contribute by giving thoughtful reviews on books, influencing the reading choices of the community
-  -

 ## Technologies Used